-Testosterone injections are given into the muscles, therefore, a testosterone injection is known as an intramuscular injection, or IM.
-IMs can be easy to self-administer, and relatively safe and pain-free, once you know all of the steps and procedures to properly administer testosterone injections.
+Testosterone injections are given into the muscles, therefore, a testosterone injection is known as an intramuscular injection, or IM injection.
+IM injections are easy to self-administer, and relatively safe and pain-free, once you know all of the steps and procedures to properly administer testosterone injections.

 No matter what brand or dosage of injectable testosterone you are prescribed, it is vitally important that you learn how to safely and properly administer testosterone injections.